 Share and collaborate

-I’ve found that knowing all the other VAs in my area has been extremely beneficial to my business.
-We exchange resources, pass on work, support each other and even teach each other new skills.
+I found that knowing all the other VAs in my area was been extremely beneficial to my business.
+We exchanged resources, passed on work, supported each other and even taught each other new skills.

-Don’t see other VAs as competition because your area of expertise is probably different than theirs.
-Virtual Assistants have businesses and problems that are unlike other freelancers so it really does help to know someone who understands your line of work and can offer advice based on experience.
+Don’t see other VAs as competition because your area of expertise will be different than theirs.
+Virtual Assistants have businesses and challenges that are unlike other freelancers so it really does help to know someone who understands your line of work and can offer advice based on shared experience.